paulemmanuel-garcia/ImageLoader/README.md

 #### General Use cases

-- Simple load of an image:
+- Simply load an image:
 *This will automatically start the loading of the image.*
 ```swift
 ImageLoader.default.load("https://assets-cdn.github.com/images/modules/open_graph/github-mark.png") {